The Trust has a comprehensive coastal conservation programme. Measures include the following:

 - Research projects: A variety of research projects have been undertaken to learn more about the penguins.

-- Threats: In New Zealand, one thousand years ago humans brought with them many threats to add to the penguins’ plight.
+- Threats: One thousand years ago, humans unwittingly brought to New Zealand many threats to add to the penguins’ plight.

-- Nursery: The Yellow-eyed Penguin Trust established a plant nursery in 1989 with the purpose of growing plants for revegetating yellow-eyed penguin habitats.
+- Nursery: The Yellow-eyed Penguin Trust established a plant nursery to grow plants for revegetating yep habitats.